hokus15/home-assistant-config/README.md

 <domain>.<area>_<device>[_<function>]
 ```

 The area is mandatory, even when the device is unique in the home.
-Omit the function only for the primary control of the device, such as `switch.coladuria_secadora`; include it for each measurement, state, diagnostic, maintenance control, or update entity, such as `sensor.coladuria_secadora_potencia` and `binary_sensor.coladuria_secadora_estado`.
+Omit the function only for the primary control of the device, such as `switch.coladuria_secadora`; include it for each measurement, state, diagnostic, maintenance control, or update entity, such as `sensor.coladuria_secadora_potencia` and `binary_sensor.coladuria_secadora_activo`.

 Examples: